-When you fall in love with a pet bird and decide to bring him home, it’s time to pick out the perfect bird name that suits him best.
+When you fall in love with a pet bird and decide to bring them home, it’s time to pick out the perfect bird name that suits them best.
 If your feathered pal was hatched in the fall, or if autumn is your favorite time of year, you might want an autumn-inspired monkier.

 Autumn-Inspired Pet Bird Names